GimmyFimmy/Snitch/README.md

 - **One thing per PR.** Focused pull requests are easier to review and faster to merge.

-If you're unsure whether an idea fits, open an issue first and we can discuss it before you write any code.
+If you're unsure whether an idea fits, open an issue first so we can discuss it before you write any code.